Zynh0722/dungeon-world/src/pages/classes/fighter.md

 When you discern realities during combat, you take +1.
 ### Interrogator

-When you parley using threats of impending violence as leverage, you may use STR instead of CHA.
+When you **parley using threats of impending violence as leverage**, you may use STR instead of CHA.
 ### Scent of Blood

 When you hack and slash an enemy, your next attack against that same foe deals +1d4 damage.